2025 ASEAN Women's Championship

 The 2025 ASEAN Women's Championship (also called the ASEAN MSIG Serenity Cup 2025 for sponsorship reasons) was the 13th edition of the ASEAN Women's Championship (previously known as the AFF Women's Championship), an international women's football tournament organised by the ASEAN Football Federation (AFF).
 This event was the first time a qualification tournament, the 2024 AFF Women's Cup, was held before the championship, and the first where a video assistant referee was used (in the knockout stage only).

 The Philippines were the defending champions, but were eliminated in the group stage.

-The Championship was won by the Australia women's national under-23 soccer team, their first title.
+The Championship was won by the Australia U23, their first title.

 Qualification

 The top five teams from the 2022 AFF Women's Championship automatically qualified for the 2025 edition.
 Indonesia, Cambodia, and Singapore, the top three teams of the 2024 AFF Women's Cup held in Laos also qualified.

 Singapore later withdrew from the tournament due to overlapping fixtures, to be replaced by Timor-Leste.
-The Australia women's national under-23 soccer team represented Australia for the second consecutive time.
+The Australia U23 represented Australia for the second consecutive time.